-2.4 Sevenoaks District Council has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA / SOLACE (Chartered Institute of Public Finance and Accountancy / Society of Local Authority Chief Executives) Framework Delivering Good Governance in Local Government.
-A copy of the code can be obtained from the Internal Audit Team This statement explains how Sevenoaks District Council has implemented both the code and the requirements of the Accounts and Audit (England) Regulations 2015 in relation to the publication of an Annual Governance Statement.
-This was last adopted by the Audit Committee on 26 September 2017.
+2.4 Sevenoaks District Council has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA / SOLACE Framework Delivering Good Governance in Local Government.
+A copy of the code can be obtained from the Internal Audit Team, or via the Council's website.
+This statement explains how Sevenoaks District Council has implemented both the code and the requirements of the Accounts and Audit (England) Regulations 2015 in relation to the publication of an Annual Governance Statement.
+This was last adopted by the Audit Committee on 18 July 2019.